MassimilianoBiancucci/OOP-project/README.md

         <td>created_at</td>
         <td>Date</td>
         <td>The publication date of the tweet.<br>
-        This field can be applied to match operators and to conditional operators, not on <br>logical operators.
+        This field can be applied to match operators and to conditional operators,<br> not on logical operators.
         </td>
     </tr>
     </tbody>